 How cold chain logistics works

-Today, logistical third-party companies are taking the cold chain enforcement burden off the manufacturer, at least when it comes to transporting their goods.
+Today, many logistical third-party companies are taking the cold chain enforcement burden off the manufacturer, at least when it comes to transporting their goods.
 These cold chain logistics companies provide specific expertise geared around transporting temperature-sensitive products.
 According to one source, “The potential to understand local rules, customs and environmental conditions, as well as estimation of the length and time of a distribution route, make them an important factor in global trade.”